Ecdysozoa I: Panarthropoda

 Biramous appendage from Copepods from the Bay of Villefranche

 - Each body segment is associated with a pair of limbs or their derivatives except for:

 - The telson: the final abdominal segment (which often takes the form of a spine.)

-- Ancestrally limbs seem to be biramous (right): one branch for locomotion, the other (dorsal) branch being specialized as a gas exchange structure (gill).
+- Ancestrally limbs seem to be biramous (right): one branch, the endopod (ventral), for locomotion, the other, the exopod, (dorsal) branch being specialized as a gas exchange structure (gill).

 - Various body segments of various derived forms lose either the dorsal or ventral ramus to become uniramous